JPZ13/dpm/design/roadmap.md

 # Roadmap

-- Have volume names be generated and use the first 8 letters of the project path hash prefixed by "dpm-"
 - Add list command to list whether the project is active and any commands defined in the project's dpm file
 - Modify the path table to handle blobs as originally intended rather than